marekmacku/printf/README.md

 ### Installation

 The library is compiled into `libftprintf.a`.
-To use it in your p√roject:
+To use it in your project:

 1. Include the header file:
 ```c